aubreyrjones/mutagen/README.md

 you'll put a line in the Guppy Tender playbook that's like `○ Summon Mana Guppy - Spend 1 Guppy Bait.
-If the conditions are right, you summon your Mana Guppy.` And you're telling me--the guy giving you a free game engine you don't even have to print--you can't even share *that much*?
+If the conditions are right, you summon your Mana Guppy.` And you're telling me--the guy giving you a free game engine you don't pay to print--that you can't even share *that much*?